yaorg/node-measured/Readme.md

 * `update(value, timestamp)` Pushes `value` into the sample. `timestamp` defaults to `Date.now()`.
-* `reset()` Resets all histogram values.
-If you passed in a custom sample instance, it will be replaced with the default one (patch welcome).
+* `reset()` Resets all values.
+Histograms initialized with custom options will be reset to the default settings (patch welcome).

 ### Timers